RIPE-NCC/ripe-database-documentation/docs/14.Appendices/01-Appendix-A--Syntax-of-Object-Attributes.md

 Reverse delegation for IPv4 or IPv6 address space.

 **e-mail:** &lt;e-mail&gt;
-Specifies an email address of a person, role, organization or IRT team.
+Specifies an email address of a person, role, organisation or IRT team.

 **encryption**: PGPKEY-&lt;id&gt;
 References a **key-cert** object representing a Computer Security Incident Report Team (CSIRT) public key used to encrypt correspondence sent to the CSIRT. &lt;id&gt; is the key-id of the PGP public key in eight-digit hexadecimal format without "0x" prefix.